-In order to achieve optimal levels of linguistic and cultural proficiency in French, students may wish to participate in an approved program abroad.
+To achieve optimal linguistic and cultural proficiency in French, students may wish to participate in an approved program abroad.
 French M.A. students at SLU have profited from coursework and cultural immersion in France, in Québec City (Université Laval) in Canada or at other accredited universities.

-After graduating with a master’s degree in French, students have pursued careers in many fields from education and translation, foreign service, interdisciplinary STEM initiatives to law, and humanities-based professions.
+After graduating with a master’s degree in French, students have pursued careers in many fields, including education and translation, foreign service, interdisciplinary STEM initiatives, law and humanities-based professions.

 An undergraduate major in French or the equivalent is required.

 Applicants will be reviewed based on their overall application materials, including their GPA, TOEFL scores (for international applicants) and prior experience.

 All admission policies and requirements for domestic students apply to international students.
 International students must also meet the following additional requirements:

 - Financial documents are required to complete an application for admission and be reviewed for admission and merit scholarships.